viopucga/SubstrateDependentDrugResponse_pAF/model/0d/README.md

 `calibrate_population.m` accepts BCL 1000 and BCL 500 biomarker tables and applies the ranges in `data/populations/bmkrs_paper.mat`, followed by exclusion of repolarization failures and EADs at BCL 500.

 The final 853/282 cohorts also reflect downstream selection and simulation availability; they are not simply the complete output of the 0D mask.

-## Validation status

-- Renaming legacy nSR to pAF is numerically exact at the equation level.
-- A 50-beat pAF test reproduced archived biomarkers within 0.12 ms maximum absolute timing difference.
-- The current IREpAF code reproduces the later simulation batch closely except for the integration-step-sensitive maximum-upstroke measure, which is outside the public 1D result scope.
-- Both IREpAF tissue batches map to the later 581-profile calibration.
-All 282 final profile IDs pass `bmkrs_paper.mat` when evaluated with the biomarker simulations associated with that calibration.